 - Buy a property and convert it, for example, a large house might be converted into smaller flats, adding to the total value.
 Or a developer might buy an old office (commercial) block and convert it into smart new apartments (residential).²

 - Purchase a property, knock it down and rebuild something new.
-When a property is not suitable for renovation or conversion (for example it is structurally unsafe or an absolute eyesore!), the developer may choose to knock it down and build a new property in its place.
+When a property is not suitable for renovation or conversion, the developer may choose to knock it down and build a new property in its place.
+For example, if it is structurally unsafe or an absolute eyesore!

 Is property development the same as a construction?

 No. Many property developers do manage the construction of their developments, but they do much more than this.
-A property developer coordinates all the stages of a project from inception to realisation and works with others to ensure its completion.
+A property developer coordinates and is responsible for all the stages of a project from inception to realisation.
+Above all, they work with others to ensure its completion.

 Who do property developers work with?

 Developers usually coordinate with the following people as they envisage, design, manage and organise the project from start to finish:

 Helps with the planning process and applications

 Designs the development, including plans for its construction

 Works with the architect's plans and the interior designer to create accurate visuals of the development (both interior and exterior) before and during construction